 And call it like so:

-final List<StylesheetContainer> list = processStylesheets(sceneStylesheets, (c) -> c.sceneUsers.add(scene));
+final List<StylesheetContainer> list = processStylesheets(sceneStylesheets, (c) -> c.sceneUsers.add(scene));or

 final List<StylesheetContainer> list = processStylesheets(parentStylesheets, (c) -> c.parentUsers.add(parent));